breadboard-ai/breadboard/DEVELOPING.md

 Use the built-in terminal (Ctrl+`).
 For convenience, split the TERMINAL and PROBLEMS tabs horizontally.

-This setup creates a really nice separation of the workspace: the top part is where I write code, and the bottom part is where I see if it works.
-As I type, the problems come and go in the bottom-right window.
-When I am ready to try running my code, I switch to the terminal and run it from there.
+This setup creates a really nice separation of the workspace: the top part is where we write code, and the bottom part is where we see if it works.
+As we type, the problems come and go in the bottom-right window.
+When we are ready to try running my code, we switch to the terminal and run it from there.

 Because TypeScript is built-in, TypeScript errors will show up live in the PROBLEMS window as well, which is super-convenient.
 Learn keyboard shortcuts.
 Ctrl+P (Cmd+P) and Ctrl+Shift+P (Cmd+Shift+P) are likely the most important ones.

 Occasionally, VSCode’s built-in TypeScript machinery gets into a confused state.
-For this purpose, there’s a “TypeScript: Restart TS Server“ command available via Ctrl+Shift+P. You can also use the “Developer: Reload Windows“ command to flush out the gremlins.
+For this purpose, there’s a “TypeScript: Restart TS Server“ command available via Cmd/Ctrl+Shift+P. We can also use the “Developer: Reload Windows“ command to flush out the gremlins.

 ### Workflow